Document Attestation - The Definitive Guide (2023)

 As we’ve seen, countries in the Middle East and South Asia refer to the process of preparing your documents for use abroad as attestation.

 An apostille, on the other hand, is a certificate issued and recognized in countries that have signed The Hague Apostille Convention.
 It’s a simpler process compared to a legalization as it only requires a single Apostille stamp.
-However, not all states are party to this Convention: Canada isn’t.
+However, not all states are party to this Convention.
+You can view a full list of countries that issue and recognize apostilles.

 And then there’s authentication and legalization.
 As we’ve seen in an earlier chapter, authentication is a process which determines if the signature, stamp or seal on a document is authentic.